postsharp/Metalama.Documentation/content/quickstart/using-aspects/understanding-your-code-with-aspects.md

 ```

 > [!NOTE]
+> Notice that members of `MovingVertex3D` type doesn't have `NotifyPropertyChanged` explicitly.
+But that aspect is inherited because `NotifyPropertyChanged` is an inhertiable aspect.
-> Note that there is no **explicit** application of aspects and the inheritable type aspect `[NotifyPropertyChanged]` applied on the base type is inherited by all the members of the derived type.
+Note that there is no **explicit** application of aspects and the inheritable type aspect `[NotifyPropertyChanged]` applied on the base type is inherited by all the members of the derived type.